On the conjugacy class exponent of the finite simple groups: Conjugacy class exponent of semirational elements

 Note that $j(n)$ equals the smallest positive integer $m$ such that every sequence of $m$ consecutive positive integers contains an integer coprime to $n$.
 The function $j$ is called the \textit{Jacobsthal function} and there is literature about it.
-The Jacobsthal function of primorial numbers $h(n)$ is defined as $j(p_1 \ldots p_n)$ where $p_1,p_2,\ldots$ are all the prime numbers in increasing order.
-Since $h(n) \geq p_n$, the Jacobsthal function is unbounded.
+It is unbounded since, denoting by $p_i$ the $i$-th prime number (starting from $p_1=2$) we have $j(p_1 \cdots p_n) \geq p_n$ for every $n \geq 1$.

 \begin{prop} Let $g \in G$ be a semirational element of order $n$.
 Then $e(g) \leq j(n)+2$. \end{prop} For example, if $n=3^a 5^b$, then $e(g) \leq j(n)+2=5$. \begin{proof} We use Lemma \ref{i1i2i} and the notation therein.
 We may assume that $I_1 \neq I$ (otherwise $e(g) \leq 2$) and that the conclusion of the lemma holds for $h=j(n)+1$.
 Let $x,y \in I$, with $x \in I_1$, and assume that $x,y$ are ``consecutive'' in $I$, meaning that $x<y$ and no integer strictly between $x$ and $y$ belongs to $I$.
 If we show that $y \in I_1$ we are done, because iterating this argument (starting from $x=1$) leads to $I_1=I$, a contradiction.
 We have $y-x \leq j(n)$ by definition of $j(n)$.
 Since $1 \in I_1$, Lemma \ref{i1i2i} implies that $y=x+(y-x) = x+1+\ldots+1 \in I_1$ since the number of summands on the right-hand side is at most $j(n)+1$. \end{proof}